BitcoinDesign/Guide/guide/daily-spending-wallet/security.md

 This page narrowly focuses on user actions to set up and maintain good security and privacy for their wallets.
-It does not cover key setup and management, or technical things like watch towers for Lightning wallets.
+It does not cover key setup and management, or technical things like watch towers for lightning wallets.

 Illustration sources